 Multiple-choice questions are set up so that respondents can choose between options.
 A great example is this seafood illustration: If you had to choose one of these seafood dishes to order in a restaurant, which would you pick?

-This format helps you get specific answers that directly affect your decisions.
-They are easier to pour into an analysis report than open-ended questions.
+This format helps you get specific answers that directly affect your decisions, which facilitates your job in data analytics.
+Multiple choice questions are easier to pour into an analysis report than open-ended questions.

 How to analyze nominal data